diogogmt/webvirt/README.md

 **Description**:

-> This call returns a list of host machines that have both **livirt** and the **VNM-Daemon** installed.
+> This call returns a list of host machines that have both **libvirt** and the **VNM-Daemon** installed.
 Results are returned as an array of JSON objects, detailed below.

 **Usage**: